BriannaHasbany/project2-group8-Brianna-Hasbany-Erik-Ringenwald-Tyler-Cruz-Aidan-O-Brien-Andreas-Sofronas/README.md

 - Planned space for **partnerships and an image** to highlight collaboration.

 ### Our Team
+- Edited the team to include our team members for this project - this includes creating new titles and descriptions.
 - Reformatted the team section into **individual cards** for each member.
 - Added a **“Meet Our Team” heading with supporting imagery**.
 - Broke long text blocks into cleaner, scannable sections.